tu-os-course/TI2726C-Assignments-2016/working_with_pi.md

 ## Linux

-In linux there are 2 primary of working with the PI over UART:
+In linux there are 2 primary methods of working with the PI over UART:

 - Open a tty directly using `screen /dev/ttyUSB0 115200`.
   This will drop you in a linux bash shell where you can login and use all shell features.